In this Article

 If you plan to work as a corporate investigator, you should consider earning a bachelor’s degree.
 Some corporate investigators have master’s degrees in business administration or law, but any training could help you in your career.
 Some corporate investigators hired by large companies may receive on-the-job training in business practices, management structure and various finance-related topics directly from their employers.

 Many criminal justice programs cover private, criminal, financial and other investigation techniques.

 Licensing and Certification

 Most states require private detectives and investigators to be licensed.
 Requirements vary widely for licensing, but a general rule is that most felony convictions will disqualify a candidate.

-In California, private detectives and investigators must meet the following requirements:
+For instance, in California, private detectives must meet the following requirements to become licensed: